Haloa: The festival

 Haloa took place every year, during the month Poseideon (Ποσειδέωνας), after the first harvest was over.
 The festival took place around the threshing floor (αλώνια) at the same time throughout Attica.
 All women were expected to attend this event, but men were almost always excluded.
 Men had a legal and moral expectation to pay for their wives' expenses in these festivities.

 The strange timing of the harvest festival—mid-winter—is significant as well.
 The Greeks regarded the festival as sacred to not only Demeter but also to Dionysus.
 With the inclusion of Dionysus in the festival worship, the date shifted towards the winter as "he possessed himself of the festivals of Demeter, took over her threshing-floor and compelled the anomaly of a winter threshing festival."
 In many ways, the festival was just as connected, if not more so, with Dionysus than with Demeter.
 Thus, we see the power and influence of the incoming god and of the importance of wine to Greek cult activity.
 Practically, Greeks were able to coax out a harvest just early enough to revel with Dionysus.

 Despite being amongst the most documented of Greek festivals, very few records of what exactly occurred during Haloa.
 Because it was a predominantly, if not exclusively, women's festival, little information has survived, or was recorded at all, about its characteristics and rituals.
 In fact, one of the most detailed sources of Haloa actually consists of marginal notes from the 13th century AD on the Roman writer Lucian's works.
 According to these notes, the women's ritual practices involved "pits, snakes, pigs, and models of genitalia, all of which have a more or less marked sexual significance."
-We also know that the festival "is said to have comprised Mysteries of Demeter, Kore, and Dionysus."
+We also know that the festival "is said to have comprised Mysteries of Demeter, Persephone, and Dionysus."
 Another source singled out these women's festivals as "containing the germ of 'Mysteries,'" referencing here the Eleusinian Mysteries—annual initiation ceremonies devoted to the cult of Demeter and Persephone.